shepherd-group/pydmqmc/docs/source/systems.rst

 Available Systems
 =================

-The systems that are available for use are described below
+The systems that are available for use are described below.

 .. contents:: Systems
     :local: